nickfan/envoy-deployscript/README.md

 otherwise if you specify the Laravel environment (e.g development/testing) create or symbolic the corresponding env file (e.g .env.development/.env.testing) and you could add the dot env settings file to your .gitignore file.

-6. you should create an directory `extra/custom/` in your laravel project root, the deploy script will copy every directories and files in it to overwrite the files in target server.
+6. you could create an directory `extra/custom/` in your laravel project root, the deploy script will copy every directories and files in it to overwrite the files in target server.

 >for example:

->you create file:
+>your created file:

 >`extra/custom/node_modules/laravel-elixir/Config.js`

 >after deploy it will copy and overwrite to

 >`($deployed_project_root)/node_modules/laravel-elixir/Config.js`

-it's usually we use this for custom laravel-elixir config setting and etc.
+>it's usually we use this for custom laravel-elixir config setting and other staff.

 ### Init

 When you're happy with the config, run the init task on your local machine by running the following in the repository directory

-> envoy run deploy_init
+>envoy run deploy_init

 You can specify the Laravel environment (for artisan:migrate command) and git branch as options

-> envoy run deploy_init --branch=develop --env=development
+>envoy run deploy_init --branch=develop --env=development

 You only need to run the init task once.